 Business valuations are important for many reasons and serve different purposes.
 Commercial valuations can help support an application to lenders or investors for finance or funding.
 They can also help businesses identify areas where company value can be increased and therefore can support future business’ developments.
 Valuations are also frequently required for accounting (e.g., IFRS 2, 3, 16 and IAS 36, etc.) or tax purposes (e.g., IHT, CGT, stamp duty, etc.).

-In short, a valuation analysis is useful not only for judging the performance of a company but also for planning any future transactions/restructuring and ensuring compliance with tax and accounting standards.
+In short, a valuation analysis is useful not only for judging the performance of a company but also for planning any future transactions/restructuring, helping you to weigh up any potential advantages or drawbacks, and ensuring compliance with tax and accounting standards.

 Reasons to do a valuation